omics-datascience/modulector/README.md

 - Success Response:
   - Code: 200
   - Content:
-    - `id`: internal ID of the interaction
+    - `id`: internal ID of the interaction.
-    - `mirna`: miRNA
+    - `mirna`: miRNA ID (mirbase MIMAT id or previous ID).
+The received one as query param.
-    - `gene`: target gene
+    - `gene`: target gene.
-    - `score`: interaction score
+    - `score`: interaction score (according mirDIP).
-    - `source_name`: score source name
+    - `source_name`: database from which the interaction was extracted.
-    - `pubmeds`: array of pubmed for the interaction
+    - `pubmeds`: array of pubmed for the miRNA-gene interaction (according to mirTaRBase).
-    - `sources`: sources that support the interaction
+    - `sources`: miRNA-Gene interaction sources which publish this interaction. mirDIP score is based on the scores of those sources.
+This field is an array that contains the interaction score source names.
     - `score_class`: `L` (Low), `M` (Medium), `H` (High) or `V` (Very high)
 - Error Response:
   - Code: 200
-  - Content: empty paginated response (number of elements = 0)
+  - Content: empty paginated response (`count` = 0)

-### Mirna target interactions
+### MiRNA target interactions

-Returns the information related to the interaction between a miRNA and a target gene, including related publications and the score related to the interaction.
+Receives a miRNA ID (mirbase MIMAT ID or previous ID) and a gene returns the information about its interaction, including related publications and the interaction score.

 - URL: `/mirna-target-interactions`